How To Build an SMB WordPress Website: The Complete Guide

 For most small and mid-sized businesses, a fast, simple website that works quickly and responsively will achieve more than a challenging, creative masterpiece.
 Even creative professionals like designers and artists often prefer to let their work speak for itself – not the website.

 Many small and mid-sized businesses launch websites in order to sell goods and services online.
-WordPress and Elementor make an excellent team for creating high-converting digital experiences, but for e-commerce, there is one more piece to the puzzle – WooCommerce.
+WordPress and Elementor make an excellent team for creating high-converting digital experiences, but for ecommerce WordPress, there is one more piece to the puzzle – WooCommerce.

 WooCommerce is a WordPress plugin that transforms your website into a full-featured digital storefront.
 It’s highly customizable open-source architecture is ideal for online merchants who want to strike a balance between simplicity and flexibility.
 Best of all, you can run and operate your WooCommerce store without writing any code.